Edvin-Michovic/meeting-management/README.md

 ### `POST/meetings`

 This end-point is called to create a new meeting.
-If the meeting with the same naming is detected, it will be over-writed.
+If the meeting with the same naming is detected, it will be over-written.

 **Body:**
 ```json